 You place approved fixed orders and track them with the vendor.

-You see your fixed and mobile order status in the platform.
+The Platform provides the status of your fixed and mobile orders.

 REPORTING AND ANALYTICS

-We give you reports about your invoices, inventory, usage, and orders through our system.
+The Platform provides you [standard and customizable]reports related to your invoices, inventory, usage, and orders.

-We provide visibility into the usage of every mobile and cloud asset and select fixed services; updated daily, weekly and monthly based on the asset type.
+The Platform provides visibility into the usage of every mobile and cloud asset and select fixed services; updated daily, weekly and monthly based on the asset type.

 You access reports through the Tangoe Platform.